ofiryakobi/debm/README.md

 # A Python package for Decision from Experience Behavior Modeling (DEBM)

-DEBM is a **playground** for modeling behavior in the decision from experience paradigm, developed by Ofir Yakobi.
+DEBM is a **playground** for modeling behavior in the decision from experience paradigm, developed by Dr. Ofir Yakobi.

 The rational behind DEBM is to
 ----